pureconfig/pureconfig/docs/src/main/tut/docs/loading-a-config.md

 - `ConfigSource.url` - reads a config from an URL;
 - `ConfigSource.string` - reads a literal config from a string.

-After you have a config source you can read your config using several methods:
+After you have a config source you can load your config using several methods:

 ```tut:silent
 import pureconfig._